 Counseling, a program under Student Life, is available to all enrolled students and their immediate family members as a student support service.

-The services include individual, family, and couples counseling to address a wide array of concerns that are common to the college experience.
-These may include homesickness, loneliness, relationships, insomnia, shyness, stress, post-traumatic stress disorder (PTSD), depression, anxiety, addictions, eating disorders, and grief from many losses.
-A student may also come in to ask a question, get some advice, or to just sit for a while.
+The services include individual, family, expressive arts and talk therapy to address a wide array of concerns that are common to the college experience.
+These may include homesickness, loneliness, relationships, insomnia, shyness, stress, trauma, depression, anxiety, addictions, eating disorders, and grief and loss.
+A student may also come in to ask a question, explore a problem, or to just sit for a while.

 The counseling program also sponsors and supports a ceremonial council in which all students are encouraged to participate.
 We have monthly sweat lodge ceremonies on campus, and students have the opportunity to take part in these and other traditional activities that are held during the school year.

-To request counseling, please phone, e-mail, or visit the counseling office located in the Center for Lifelong Education (CLE) Building near the cafeteria.
+To request counseling, please phone, email, or visit the counseling offices located in the Center for Lifelong Education (CLE) Building on the first floor near the cafeteria or on the second floor by the Land Grant Office.
 All efforts are made to make counseling services easily accessible and to accommodate the students’ schedules.
-You may also schedule an appointment with the assistant to the Dean of Students when the Counselor is unavailable.
+You may also schedule an appointment with the assistant to the Dean of Students when the Counselors are unavailable.
 We are here for you and want to offer you the needed support for a successful experience at IAIA.